TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- so that e.g. no image ids in common state stay invalid
 	- can make those the first in test scene images so that we can stop importing images after some point

-- asynchronous texture transfers, especially when regenerating atlases

 - would really, really be cool to have a color picker inside the neon map light color chooser
 	- less pain in the ass
 	- look for imgui logic to acquire mouse positioning relative to the control

 - Ctrl+I could open a quick go to gui that will instantiate a chosen flavour

-- two atlases: one for neons and one for diffuse
-	- will rarely be switched anyway
-	- we might benchmark commit-wise
-	- implementation: actually make a struct called atlas_distribution
-	- IMGUI should preview atlases and tell how much space is left
-	- we might do this while making previews as it will be connected - will need to send texture ids to imgui
-	- maybe even on the occasion that we do asynchronous transfers

 - particles and flavours
 	- std::unordered_map<particle_flavour_id, vector of particles>